BPA & phthalates (and other plasticizers) migrate, leach, and flake from plastics

 While true grass-fed beef offers a healthier alternative when done to standards, (Membership and Certification Submission Checklist), even those operations need to be certain that pastures and any supplemental hay and feedings done when pasturing is impossible, are free of irrigation and other harmful environmental chemical contamination.

 This probably isn’t what most people think they’re signing up for.
 But if you’re buying “grass-fed” beef and you can’t name the farmer or locate the farm on a map, it’s a good bet you’re getting pellets, not pasture.”

 Chicken & pork

-Factory farming for chicken and pork have paralleled beef in intensity and opportunities for contamination in animal concentration, feeding for swift, maximum growth and processing after slaughter.
+Factory farming for chicken and pork has paralleled beef in intensity and opportunities for contamination in animal concentration, feeding for swift, maximum growth, and processing after slaughter.

 Organic regulations requiring space for animal welfare and feed ameliorate some of the contamination issues of mainstream husbandry.
 Potential issues remain with water sourcing as well as irrigation and growing conditions for feed which is seasonally required even for free-range animals.

 Sausage: the original processed food (Now in plastic casings!)

 Sausage of various sorts has been used for centuries to stuff animal intestines with various bits and pieces of meat, organs, and offal that are unsuitable, unpalatable, or impractical to serve in their natural state.